wasicse/ESMDisPred/README.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine or docker container for disorder prediction.
+These instructions will get you a copy of the project up and running on your local machine  for disorder prediction.

+We have tested ESMDisPred on Ubuntu 20.04.
+You would need to have Docker in your local or server machine.

  ## Dataset
 The dataset can be found in the dataset directory.